Baroudeurs de Pia XIII: XIII Baroudeurs de Pia

 Baroudeurs de Pia were formed in 1999 and were the reserve side of Pia.
 In the 2003–04 season they reached their first league final in the National Division 1 but lost against Vedene XIII 6-42.
 The next two seasons they lost two more finals firstly against Salses XIII 20-36 and then to Villeneuve Tolosane 14–30.
 However, the 2005–06 season did bring some success when they won the Coupe Falcou to win their first trophy.
 2006–07 brought relegation but the following season they registered a league and cup double.
 They beat RC Lescure-Arthes XIII 'A' in the league 30-6 and also lifted the Coupe Falcou for a second time.

 Revival

 Following a period of dormancy for the clubs in Pia, Baroudeurs de Pia restarted in the lower leagues and were promoted several times over the following seasons.
 They reached the National Division 2 final in the 2016-2017 season and moved up to the National Division 1 in the 2017–18 season.
 In 2018, Pia won the Coupe de France Paul-Dejean by defeating US Trentels XIII 26–22 in the final.
 In the 2018–19 season Pia returned to the Elite 2.
 In the 2021–22 season, Pia defeated RC Baho XIII 15–14 with a golden point in the Elite 2 final and moved up to the Elite 1 Championship.

+In the 2025–26 season, Pian defeated Carcassonne 31–30 in golden point extra time to win the Super XIII final.